vmware-tanzu/cartographer-site/content/docs/development/health-rules.md

 # Health Rules

 Cartographer reports the health of each object stamped on the cluster.

+## Specifying No Health Rule

 If no health rule is specified in the template, Cartographer's health behavior will be rudimentary:

 - if the object is rejected by the API server (e.g. if you mistakenly try to template out a CinfogMap instead of a ConfigMap) then the workload will report the resource's Healthy condition as "Unknown".
 The workload will report the